apache/submarine/website/docs/gettingStarted/kind.md

 ---
-title: Setup a Kubernetes cluster using Kind
+title: Setup a Kubernetes cluster using KinD
 ---

 <!--